The Elementary Theory of the Frobenius Automorphisms

 \end{subsection}

 \end{section} \end{part} \begin{part}{Intersections with Frobenius}

 \begin{section}{Geometric Preliminaries} \lbl{geopre}

-We show here that Theorem 1B is invariant under birational changes (\ref{birational}) and in the appropriate sense under taking finite covers (\ref{birat2}).
+We show here that the main theorem is invariant under birational changes (\ref{birational}) and in the appropriate sense under taking finite covers (\ref{birat2}).
 We use this together with de Jong's version of resolution of singularities to reduce to the smooth case, where intersection theory applies.
-We deal with the possible inseparability in 1B, and note a crude initial bound (\ref{fin}) on the set whose size we are trying to estimate.
+We deal with the possible inseparability, and note another proof of a crude initial bound (\ref{fin}) on the set whose size we are trying to estimate.

 Our basic reference, here and in later sections, is \cite{fulton}.
 We will begin with some basic lemmas on proper and improper intersections, degrees and correspondences.

 \begin{subsection}{Proper intersections and moving lemmas} \lbl{moving}